 Work experience placement modules

-If you are an undergraduate student, you will have a work placement module as an integral part of your course, usually in your second or third year and it is essential that you start looking for a placement well before your module starts!
+For undergraduate students, a work placement module is an essential part of your course, typically during your second or third year.
+It’s important to begin exploring placement opportunities well before your module begins.

 Accredited work placements are proven to help you get into a great career when you graduate (Petrie 2021, Smith et al 2018 and Shadbolt 2016).
 There are a wide range of benefits including: